ibm-cloud-docs/hp-virtual-servers/migrating.md

 ## The classic instance provisioned by using your own image that does need data migration
 {: #byoi_no_data}

-You provisioned a classic instance by using your own image and registartion file, and store the data on a persistent storage such as a block storage service.
+You provisioned a classic instance by using your own image and registration file, and store the data on a persistent storage such as a block storage service.

 To migrate the workloads to the VPC instance, complete the following steps: